Binge Drinking — Definition, Risks, and the Path to AUD

 Sexual Assault

-Alcohol is involved in a substantial proportion of sexual assaults, both as a factor in perpetrator behavior and as a vulnerability factor for victims.
-Incapacitation from alcohol — including blackout states — is a recognized mechanism of assault.
-College campuses, where binge drinking is concentrated, show elevated rates of alcohol-involved sexual assault.
-This is a public health reality that requires clear-eyed acknowledgment, not minimization.
+Alcohol is involved in a substantial proportion of sexual assaults, both as a factor in perpetrator behavior and as a contributor to victim incapacitation.
+College campuses, where binge drinking is concentrated, are settings of elevated risk.
+Incapacitation rape — assault of someone who cannot consent due to intoxication — is a distinct and underreported category of alcohol-facilitated harm.

 College Binge Culture